kiboschool/course-programming-2/src/lessons/inheritance-and-error-handling/exceptions.md

   * on the object it stores an attribute with line that was being run
   * on the object it stores a string with a message
 * Python then stops your program completely
-* Python then shows the error type, for example `FileNotFoundError`.
+* Python then shows the error type, for example `DivideByZeroError`.
 * Python then shows the information on the newly created object.

 This sequence of events is known as **raising an exception**.

-This type of object, that stores information about an error that happened, is called an **exception object**.
+This type of object, which stores information about an error that occurred, is called an **exception object**.

-As you have seen, Runtime Errors, in category 2, are interesting to explore.
+Runtime Errors, in category 2, are interesting to explore.
 We will talk about them further in the next page.